'Business as usual' as BC Lions' Wally Buono enters final CFL season - BC Local News

 Instead, he has a game to prepare for.

-“To me, it’s business as usual,” Buono told Black Press Media in late-May from Kamloops, the host site of the Lions’ training camp.
+“To me, it’s business as usual,” Buono told Peace Arch News in late-May from Kamloops, the host site of the Lions’ training camp.

 “What happens next week, next month, next year, for us isn’t relevant.
 For us, what’s relevant is today.
 For me, it’s just always about the next practice, the next game, the next thing.
 You can’t focus on anything beyond that.